Successful application - what next?

 - Students who are Imperial College undergraduates (but graduating in June 2016 and their UROP is taking place over the summer vacation): When you have fully completed your UROP registration on e-Service PRINT off the enrolment sheet and when you start your UROP take it to the College ID Office to have your ID card updated.
 The ID Office may have to check with the Student Records team in Registry to ensure that your record has been adjusted appropriately, so be prepared for a delay.
 Check also with your host department about any "local" access requirements.

 ID Cards (other campuses)

 - All students should go to the Security Office (under the direction of the host department, i.e. go with someone) for the relevant campus (with a copy of their My Imperial print off) and seek assistance.
 Be prepared to ALSO show a completed Day 1 Safety Induction Form (which students new to the College or new to the host department would complete with their host supervisor) to the ID Office.

-Disability: Please note that if you have any questions concerning disabilities that you may contact the College's Disabilities Officer on 020 7594 8935.
+Disability: Please note that if you have any questions concerning disabilities that you may contact the College's Disabilities Advisory Service on 020 759 49755.
 In order that you may successfully undertake a UROP research experience you are advised to make known any special access requirements you may have at the earliest possible stage (in advance of arrival if at all possible).
 If you are a participant from outside Imperial College please make it clear to DAS that you are a UROP participant (and copy your email to firstname.lastname@example.org) and if you have already registered your UROP research experience please also quote your CID number.